The latest PR news from PRovoke Media, previously known as the Holmes Report.

 TOBF is headquartered in Shanghai and has a presence in Australia.

 A relatively lean operation, TOBF puts a premium on the wellbeing of employees, who have the autonomy and flexibility to chart their own career paths.
 The firm’s global team is a mixed lot of people from the UK, Australia, New Zealand, China, Singapore, Malaysia, France, as well as the US, Canada and Mexico, who set and pursue their career goals through custom professional development plans.
 Women make up 80% of TOBF’s team.
-That includes women in three of the firm’s top leadership positions — managing partner, client services director and creative lead.
-TOBF beefed up its team over the last year to include a marketing manager for North America and Europe, client services manager, strategic planning director and 3D artist.
-The expansion has continued this year with the addition of a GM, creative director and account director in Shanghai, a global social media manager and a director in Australia.
+TOBF beefed up its team over the last year to include business development directors in China, Canada and the Americas, as well as a Shanghai senior account manager marketing manager and a senior brand consultant in Hong Kong.

 — Diana Marszalek